RuleWorld/bionetgen/bng2/README_FIRST.txt

 Email the developers at bionetgen.help@gmail.com

-To install BioNetGen, unzip the BioNetGen distribution file, e.g. BioNetGen-2.2.0-stable.tar.gz, in the directory where you would like BioNetGen installed:
+To install BioNetGen, unzip the BioNetGen distribution file, e.g. BioNetGen-2.3-MacOSX.tar.gz, in the directory where you would like BioNetGen installed:

     cd <installdir>
-    tar -zxvf BioNetGen-2.2.0-stable.tar.gz
+    tar -zxvf BioNetGen-2.3-MacOSX.tar.gz

 Running BNG2.pl requires a Perl interpreter.
 If you have Linux or Mac OS/X, an adequate perl is already installed.
-If you have Windows, try ActivePerl (see http://aspn.activestate.com/ASPN/Downloads/ActivePerl/).
+If you have Windows, try Strawberry Perl, (see http://strawberryperl.com/).
 Perl is also available for Windows users within the Cygwin environment.

 Pre-compiled binaries (executables) for the ODE, SSA and PLA engines are provided for Linux, OS/X, and Windows.
 If your system is equipped with suitable